 - Refers to your social style

-- Helps to answer the question: when we want something, how do we tend to act to get it?
+- It helps answer the question: when we want something, how do we tend to act to get it?

-We’ll cover each one of the enneagram stances and how they influence social interaction.
+We’ll cover each of the enneagram stances and how they influence social interaction.

 Enneagram Stance One: The Aggressive Stance

-Types Three, Seven, and Eight are considered to be part of the aggressive stance.
+Types Three, Seven, and Eight are part of the aggressive stance.

 The Aggressive Enneagram Stance becomes bold and assertive to get what they desire or achieve a goal.

 - High Energy

 However, there can be downsides to these aggressive behaviors.
 They can become impulsive or take bold action too soon without thinking things through and considering the consequences.